 - Using collected rain as a resource for gardens and around your home can have a dramatic impact on water quality in our rivers and streams and will help reduce flooding.

 The Metropolitan Water Reclamation District (MWRD) is making it easier for residents living in our service delivery area to purchase rain barrels.
-Homeowners can collect and reuse storm water by installing a rain barrel which are available for purchase year-round at $58 plus tax.
+Homeowners can collect and reuse storm water by installing a rain barrel which are available for purchase year-round at $45.78 (including tax).
 The price includes an installation kit and home delivery for all residents living in the MWRD’s service area.
-Up to two rain barrels per household may be purchased from our vendor.
-For an additional $20 their contractor will install the rain barrel.

 Rain barrels are repurposed plastic barrels designed to collect rainwater from rooftops via a disconnected downspout for reuse.
 The rain barrel program is a part of the MWRD’s green infrastructure initiative and supports our mission of managing storm water and reducing water pollution.